conduktor/conduktor-docs/docs/platform/testing/features/building-tests/tasks/load-csv-task.md

 description: Use the Load CSV task to import test data into your scenario
 ---

-# LoadCSV Task
+# Load CSV Task

 Use the **LoadCSV** task to load data from a CSV file into your test suite.

-The Csv can be loaded from a local file, or from a remote S3 server.
+The CSV can be loaded from a local file, or from a remote S3 server.

 This lets you configure and change your test data outside of the scenario.
 It also allows "dynamic" CI integrations, where the data is built by another test or service before executing the task.